-This is the week that the roughly 16,000 new doctors in the United States will start their residency training.
-Even though it doesn’t feel like it, you are ready!
+The summer is the time that the roughly 16,000 new doctors in the United States start their residency training.
+For all new interns, even though it doesn’t feel like it, you are ready!
 The first year of medical school gave you the “vocabulary” you needed for this new language.
 The second year gave you the “grammar.”
 Your rotations in the clinics taught you the “language”.
 Now you get to actually use it every day!

 This year will be one of the most profound transitions you will ever make…. and it will also be a year of intense and fabulous memories.
 Take some time to write down the stories, or take some photos (but not of patients unless you have their permission!).
 These notes and images will be precious memories in the future.

-In talking to other physicians and thinking about my own experiences, here are a few words of advice for you as you start your internship this week:
+In talking to other physicians and thinking about my own experiences, here are a few words of advice for you as you start your internship:

 Learn from every patient.

 As an intern, you will need to know a lot of detailed information on your patients.
 You’ll need to use a system to keep track of all this information so that when you are asked, you know the last potassium level, which antibiotics were ordered and what the ID consultant said.
 If you have a system you developed as a 4th year medical student, great!
 If not, start with 3×5 cards.
 Keep one card per patient, clipped together or held together with a metal ring.
-There are electronic systems available like iScut and My scut list.
-I haven’t found one that I think is adequate - but I’d love to hear from anyone who has found good software that works!
-Also (very important) – if you are going to have any patient information stored electronically, please make sure it is HIPAA compliant.
+In the era of the EMR, much of the information you need can be easily accessed… but not really organized the way you need it.
+If you have developed a good system that doesn’t require physical cards, please send me a message so I can see it!

 Don’t confuse gathering information with studying information.
 Taking notes is a critical part of learning.
-Don’t just make files of chapters and articles… summarize them to review later by taking notes.
+Don’t just store chapters and articles in your Google drive… summarize them to review later by taking notes.

 Be the doctor for your patients.